 There are twelve hydrologically-isolated plots measuring 2 x 2m.
 The four treatments are replicated three times, treatments are: 3 control sites, 3 drained sites, 3 passively warmed sites, and 3 warmed and drained sites.

 Data is collected measuring gas emissions (CH₄, CO₂ and NOₓ), temperature and water table depth.

-The experiment is a collaboration between Dr Richard Payne (University of York), Dr James Rowson (Edge Hill University), Prof Simon Caporn (Manchester Metropolitan University) and Prof Nancy Dise (CEH) and for the last three years has been run by PhD student Martin Kay (Manchester Metropolitan University).
+The experiment is a collaboration between Dr Sylvia Toet (University of York), Dr James Rowson (Edge Hill University), Prof Simon Caporn (Manchester Metropolitan University) and Prof Nancy Dise (CEH) and is currently run by PhD student Luke Andrews (University of York).

-Read our latest blog by Richard Payne here.
+Read our most recent blog on Cors Fochno by its former Principal Investigator Richard Payne here.